Banking in Nicaragua: 1950s–1970s

+1979-1985

+After the revolution, when the Sandinista government got into power in 1979, they attempted to nationalize the country's banking system (Decree No. 25 of 1979) as part of their project to aid the poor in rural areas.
+They did this under the National Financial System.
+State institutions like Corporación Financiera (CORFIN) controlled financial assets, and regulatory functions were transferred to the General Comptroller's Office.
+All banking institutions became state-owned, including the Banco Nacional de Desarrollo, Banco de Crédito Popular, Banco Nicaragüense, Banco de América, and Banco Inmobiliario.
+New institutions were incorporated to manage the nationalized sectors of production.
+Foreign banks were allowed to continue their operations but could no longer accept local deposits.
+The Central Bank adopted an expansionary monetary policy, leading to rapid credit growth.
+Reserve requirements for banks were removed, increasing the money supply significantly.
+The banking system went from being conservative and driven by the private sector, to a state-controlled expansionary model.

+1985-1989

+In 1985, a new decree loosened state control of the banking system by allowing the establishment of privately owned local exchange houses.
+Then in 1988, the government created its largest exchange house under the direction of the Financial Corporation of Nicaragua (Corporación Financiera de Nicaragua - Corfin).In 1989 the Central Bank authorized the exchange house to operate a foreign money exchange office as an agent of the bank.

+1990-2000s

 In 1990, the National Assembly passed legislation permitting private banks to resume operations.
 In 1991 a legislation allowed the establishment of the first private banks in the country, however only large industries and agribusiness producers of non-traditional crops for export qualified for credit thus leaving small business owners and producers of consumption crops with no access to loans or banking services.

 In 1992, the largest stateowned commercial bank was the National Development Bank (Banco Nacional de Desarrollo - BND), originally established by Chase National Bank.
 Other state-owned commercial banks were the Bank of America (Banco de América - Bamer) and the Nicaraguan Bank of Industry and Commerce (Banco Nicaragüense de Industria y Comercio - Banic).
 The People's Bank (Banco Popular) specialized in business loans, and the Real Estate Bank (Banco Inmobilario - Bin) provided loans for housing.
 Three foreign banks continued operations: Bank of America, Citibank, and Lloyds Bank.